SiliconLabs/wiseconnect/examples/snippets/wlan/wlan_throughput_v6/readme.md

 - Build the application
 - Flash, run and debug the application

 There are two 'ends' involved when measuring throughput, data is sent between the client end and the server end.
-By default, the Iperf protocol sends data from the client to the server to measure throughput.
+By default, the iPerf protocol sends data from the client to the server to measure throughput.
 Depending on the configuration selected, the SiWx91x may be the client or the server.
 In general, it is advisable to start the server before the client since the client will immediately begin to try to connect to the server to send data.

-The following sections describe how to run the SiWx91x throughput application together with examples for various Iperf configurations that run on the PC.
+The following sections describe how to run the SiWx91x throughput application together with examples for various iPerf configurations that run on the PC.

 ### UDP Tx Throughput

 To measure UDP Tx throughput, configure the SiWx91x as a UDP client and start a UDP server on the remote PC.
+To establish UDP Server on remote PC, open [iPerf Application](https://sourceforge.net/projects/iperf2/files/iperf-2.0.8-win.zip/download) and run the below command from the installed folder's path in the command prompt.
-The Iperf command to start the UDP server on the PC is:
+The iPerf command to start the UDP server on the PC is:

 > `C:\> iperf.exe -s -u -V -p <SERVER_PORT> -i 1`
 >